 - Seeking elegance for your stay in Central?
 There’s no classier choice than the Island Shangri-La Hong Kong featuring graceful decor, stunning city views, and a Michelin-starred Cantonese restaurant.

 - Kowloon: Travellers flustered by Central’s puffy price points should head across the harbour for hijinks in Hong Kong’s chaotic peninsular half.
 Get started finding your perfect accommodations with this guide to the best Kowloon hotels.

 - Tsim Sha Tsui: Looking for more luxury choices in Hong Kong?
 Head over to this small area of the tip of Kowloon to find the other half of the list of Hong Kong’s best luxury hotels.
 Dig into all it has to offer with this guide to the best places to stay in Tsim Sha Tsui.

-- Wan Chai: For see Hong Kong Island at its more traditional, cozy up to this exciting neighbourhood just a couple stops to the east.
+- Wan Chai: For see Hong Kong Island at its more traditional, cozy up to this exciting neighbourhood, just a couple stops to the east, with this list of best hotels in Wan Chai.

 - Causeway Bay: Continuing where the swanky boutique and malls of Central left off, this Hong Kong Island shopping mecca lies a quick MTR ride away from the heart of Central.